 Day 6: Transfer to Lima & Try Peruvian Cuisine

 Welcome to Peru!
 You'll arrive in Lima on a flight from Quito.
 Transfer to your hotel and take some time to get oriented in the afternoon.
 If you have the energy, Miraflores is a wonderful place to spend the afternoon and evening.
 Walk on the waterfront promenade and sample traditional Peruvian dishes and drinks—ceviche with a pisco sour is a sure bet—in the district's many eateries.

 Day 7: City Tour of Cusco

 Early in the morning, you'll catch a flight to Cusco.
 In the afternoon, a city tour is on your agenda.
-You will visit the Cathedral and Koricancha (Temple of the Sun) and the nearby ruins.
-These include Qenqo (where sacrifices were made), Puca Pucara, Tambomachay (also called “The Bath of the Inca”), and Sacsayhuaman Fortress, where Inca festivals like Inti Raymi and Warachicuy take place.
+You will visit the Cathedral and Qoricancha (Temple of the Sun) and the nearby ruins.
+These include Qenqo (where sacrifices were made), Puca Pucara, Tambomachay (also called "The Bath of the Inca”), and the fortress of Sacsayhuaman, where Inca festivals like Inti Raymi and Warachicuy take place.
 After your city tour, have dinner in a family-run restaurant and head to your hotel for an overnight stay.

 Day 8: Discover the Sacred Valley